TheoGuyard/BnP-BinPacking/README.md

 **Author** : Théo Guyard

-**Description** : Work done during my 4th school yeat at INSA Rennes in the Mathematical Departement.
-The aim is to solve the Bin Packing problem using a Branch and Price algorithm.
+**Description** : Work done during my 4th school year at INSA Rennes in the Mathematics Department.
+The aim was to solve the Bin Packing problem using a Branch and Price algorithm.

 **Language** : `Julia 1.4`